-The Toronto School of Theology (TST) provides a rich spiritual and learning community for its students - particularly through its worship, libraries and research resources.
+The Toronto School of Theology (TST) provides a rich spiritual and learning community for its students.
 Aided by its affiliation with the University of Toronto, itself immersed in the rich multicultural fabric of Toronto, TST offers a wide selection of services, resources and activities to its students.
 As well, each member college offers services for its students.

 University of Toronto Students' Union

 Full-time TST students are automatically members of the University of Toronto Students' Union (UTSU) of the University of Toronto and are required to pay UTSU fees through ACORN (Accessible Campus Online Resource Network), the University of Toronto’s student information service, and a hub for everything related to student life at the University of Toronto.
 The UTSU is the representative body for more than 38,000 full-time students at the University of Toronto.

 Visit the UTSU website for service and resources, clubs and events, and general student life information.
 Located at 230 College Street, Toronto, ON M5T 1R2 | 416-978-4911.

 Health and Dental Insurance - Domestic Students